TrissieTheHuskyDev/django-queryset-gallery/README.md

 The gallery has a method `get_page`.
 It gets several params like:

 ```
-def get_page(self, page_number, per_page, filter_params: dict = None, order_by_lookups: list = None, queryset=None):
+def get_page(self, page_number, per_page, filter_params: dict = None, order_by_lookups: list = None, queryset_params=None, queryset=None):
 ```

 The first and second args are params for paginator.
 The third arg `filter_params` is a dict with params for filters.
 It includes filter keys and params.
-Also, you can provide source `queryset` or override method `_get_queryset`, by default all model objects will be used as a source.
+Also, you can provide source `queryset` or override method `get_queryset`, by default all model objects will be used as a source.
+Also, if there additional params for getting queryset you can provide it via `queryset_params`.
 The last arg `order_by_lookups` is a list of lookups for queryset method `order_by()`.
 All lookups from a list will be applied to queryset.
 Finally the gallery return queryset and dict of pagination data.

 ```
 gallery = UserGallery()